 Also, each ‘day’ the students have new things to say and the cat calendar offers a new ‘pun-of-the-day’, so the game feels alive and active, which is great.

-The battles within Wintermoor Tactics Club are turn-based strategic tactical missions which are played on small arenas over the course of around 3-5 turns (on average).
+The battles within Wintermoor Tactics Club are turn-based strategic tactical missions that are played on small arenas over the course of around 3-5 turns (on average).
 If you’ve played Final Fantasy Tactics or The Banner Saga then you’ll feel right at home with how this game operates.
 Each turn you can either move and attack or simply attack, you can’t attack then move, so you need to strategically plan out where you want to be once you’ve attacked so you don’t leave yourself open.
 However, unlike some games, you can undo your movement turn as many times as you want during a mission and reset the actual turn twice per-mission.

 Instead of giving each character AP or some form of MP for their fantastical attacks, you have a combined ability bar which increases as you attack the enemy.
 Once you hit five or ten bars on the scale, you can unleash one of two more powerful attacks which will really turn the battle in your favour.
 Each character, of which there are seven over the course of the game, are very different, each with their own attack styles, skills, and special attacks.
 So, once again, it all comes down to strategically picking the right people for the fight you’re about to enter to ensure you have the abilities and attacks which hurt the enemies the most.